Grievances and Appeals

 For more information, see Common Questions about Filing an Appeal or Complaint, below.

 TIMEFRAMES FOR FILING COMPLAINTS

-Whether you call or write, you should contact us right away.
-The complaint must be made within 60 calendar days after you had the problem you want to complain about.
-We recommend that you file your complaint as soon as you are able to and provide as much information as you can to help us understand your problem and help resolve it sooner.
+There is no time limit to filing a complaint; you can make the complaint at any time after you had the problem.
+We do recommend however that you file your complaint as soon as you are able to and provide as much information as you can to help us understand your problem and help resolve it sooner.

 Our timeframes to respond to complaints are:

 - Standard Complaints: Notification of a decision will be given within 30 calendar days of receiving the written or oral complaint.
-VNS Health EasyCare or EasyCare Plus may extend the 30 calendar day timeframe by up to 14 calendar days if you or a provider on your behalf (written or oral) requests the extension or if VNS Health justifies a need for additional information because it is in your best interest.
+VNS Health Total may extend the 30 calendar day timeframe by up to 14 calendar days if you or a provider on your behalf (written or oral) requests the extension or if VNS Health Health Plans justifies a need for additional information because it is in your best interest.

-COMMON QUESTIONS ABOUT FILING AN APPEAL OR COMPLAINT
+COMMON QUESTIONS ABOUT FILING A COVERAGE DECISION APPEAL OR A COMPLAINT

 Below are frequently asked questions about filing an appeal or complaint.